-Oumarou Sawadogo
+Oumarou Sawadogo Faso

-Vocational training specialist

-in Burkina Faso

 'Young people in Burkina Faso have very little access to decent jobs and incomes.
 This makes it more difficult for them to carve out a living for themselves, and limits their perspectives.
 And it makes them prone to being drawn into the conflict which has been lingering in the country for some years now.
 Thanks to the support of Solidar Suisse, they can train in promising occupations, learn how to manage their own small businesses, and receive the materials they need to get going.'